-Who is eligible to write an IAS Senior Honors Thesis?
+Who is eligible to write a Global Studies Senior Honors Thesis?

-In order to write an IAS Senior Honors Thesis, you must be enrolled in Arts & Sciences as your prime major, you must have declared Global Studies as your prime major, and you must satisfy the minimum GPA requirement detailed below.
+In order to write a Global Studies Senior Honors Thesis, you must be enrolled in Arts & Sciences as your prime major, you must have declared Global Studies as your prime major, and you must satisfy the minimum GPA requirement detailed below.

 What is the minimum GPA requirement?